mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 ![y vs x](/img/tflite/yvsx.png){: .center-block :}

-Real world sensor data are rarely this smooth.
+Real-world sensor data are rarely this smooth.
 They are always noisy, and that's why we needed a Machine Learning algorithm in the first place.
-Deep Learning algorithms are best for noisy sensor output and generalize really well.
-So, to reflect real-world situation let's add some noise to our `y` values and plot again.
+Deep Learning algorithms are best for noisy sensor output and generalize well.
+So, to reflect real-world situations let's add some noise to our `y` values and plot again.

 ![noisy y](/img/tflite/noisy_y.png){: .center-block :}

 Now the output looks like a noisy output of a sensor.

-Once you have a data to train your model with it is a standard practice to split the data into several sections, namely, Train, Validation, and Test.
+Once you have data to train your model with it is a standard practice to split the data into several sections, namely, Train, Validation, and Test.

-_**Train data**_, obviously, is used during model training.
+_**Train data**_ is used during model training.
 But how would model know how is it doing?
 That is where _**Validation data**_ is useful.
-It will tune its own parameter to generate a model and then check against validation data, data that model hasn't seen during training.
-So, the model itself is checking it's own accuracy using unseen (validation) data.
+It will tune its own parameter to generate a model and then check against validation data, data that the model hasn't seen during training.
+So, the model itself is checking its own accuracy using unseen (validation) data.

 You might come across a situation where you will see that the training results are better than validation results.
-In that case it means the model memorize the training data too well (known as overfit) and didn't  _**generalize**_ the relationship between input and output well (we will discuss this more later).
+In that case, it means the model memorizes the training data too well (known as overfitting) and didn't  _**generalize**_ the relationship between input and output well (we will discuss this more later).

-You will mostly go back and forth to tune algorithm's parameter until the validation is same or better than the training metrics.
-Once you are satisfied, finally you test it using _**Test data**_, just to make sure that during back and forth you didn't accidentally overfit the validation data too.
+You will mostly go back and forth to tune the algorithm's parameter until the validation is the same or better than the training metrics.
+Once you are satisfied, finally you test it using _**Test data**_, just to make sure that during the back and forth you didn't accidentally overfit the validation data too.

 The standard is to use `60%` for Training, `20%` for Validation, and `20%` for Test.